top of page

 Marie-Laure Dabadie handles both general and business criminal law cases and has developed a specific expertise in press and criminal health law.

-She is bilingual in French and English.
+He practices in both French and English.